- Part of

-Snapchat is a free messaging app that allows users to exchange pictures and videos called snaps.
+Snapchat is a free messaging app that allows users to exchange pictures and videos called ‘snaps’.
 The idea is that these images can appear temporarily before disappearing, though they can be captured via screenshots.
 Snapchat allows users to edit their pictures and videos through the use of filters, lenses, emojis, text or other effects, which they can then share with friends.
-Users can choose how long their snaps stay up on the app from one second to no time limit.
+Users can choose how long their snaps stay on the app, from one second to no time limit.
 Recipients of the snaps can also have the ability to replay a snap they receive.
+Snapchat is one of the most popular social media platforms globally, especially with young people, and has 332 million daily active users worldwide.

 Official age rating

 All accounts default to a ‘Friends’ setting, where content can only be viewed by friends you’ve added on the platform.
-Double check the account settings reflect this.
+It is worth checking that your child’s account settings reflect this.

 How children and young people use the app